Feo's Stuff HORROR / THRILLER

 If you've never seen any of the PHANTASM* movies, then shame on you!
 Go out and see PHANTASM, PHANTASM II, and PHANTASM III.

 PHANTASM II starts off where PHANTASM left us, with additional scenes of Mike and Reggie that were cut from the first movie.
-This kind of disturbs continuity because when the film fast forwards ahead to the present, 8 years later, A. Michael Baldwin (PHANTASM, PHANTASM III, PHANTASM IV) is no longer playing Mike.
-The new actor is James LeGros (NEAR DARK, SAFE, COUNTDOWN, PSYCHO [1999]), whose facial features and beefy build are all wrong for Mike.
-Thankfully we have good old Reggie (Reggie Bannister: [All the PHANTASM movies] SILENT NIGHT, DEADLY NIGHT 4, WISHMASTER, BUBBA HO-TEP) who is a staple of the PHANTASM series and the awkward but nearly brave clod that we secretly recognize in ourselves.
+This kind of disturbs continuity because when the film fast forwards ahead to the present, 8 years later, A. Michael Baldwin (PHANTASM, PHANTASM III, PHANTASM IV) isn't playing Mike.
+The new actor is James LeGros (NEAR DARK, ENEMY OF THE STATE), whose facial features and beefy build are all wrong for Mike.
+Thankfully we have good old Reggie (Reggie Bannister: PHANTASM [all], WISHMASTER, BUBBA HO-TEP) who is a staple of the PHANTASM series and the awkward but nearly brave clod that we secretly recognize in ourselves.

 *